 Carrie A. Turner, PA-C

 Carrie joined the staff of Digestive Disease Group, PA in 2010.
 She received her Bachelor of Arts in Biology from the College of Charleston and did graduate studies in nutrition at Winthrop University.
 She completed her Master of Science, Physician Assistant at the Medical University of South Carolina.
 She is certified by the National Commission on Certification of Physicians Assistants and is a member of the American Academy of Physician Assistants.
 Carrie is a native of Moncks Corner, South Carolina.
+She currently resides in Greenwood with her husband and two sons.

 Kelly V. Crawford, DNP, NP-C